openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 At least two (2) of the members involved in handling a case must be community members and at least one (1) must be an OpenJS Foundation staff member.

 If not enough primary community members are available to meet those requirements, primary members should involve one or more alternate community members.
-Similarily, if no OpenJSF staff primary member is available, another OpenJSF staff representative, choosen by the staff, should be involved instead.
+Similarly, if no OpenJSF staff primary member is available, another OpenJSF staff representative, chosen by the staff, should be involved instead.

 Appeals to responses provided by the CoC Team itself should be handled by a different set of members than those responsible for the initial response.

 ## Decision making process

-The CoC Team uses the Cross Project Council's [Decison Making Process][decision-making].
+The CoC Team uses the Cross Project Council's [Decision Making Process][decision-making].

 [CoC]: https://code-of-conduct.openjsf.org/